wavespectra/wavespectra/docs/fitting_2d.rst

     plt.draw()

-In this example the constructor is used to fit multiple spectra with common :func:`~wavespectra.directional.cartwright` distribution and :func:`~wavespectra.fit_jonswap` shape but varying the :math:`\gamma` parameter:
+In this example the constructor is used to construct multiple spectra with common :func:`~wavespectra.construct.direction.cartwright` distribution and :func:`~wavespectra.construct.frequency.jonswap` shape but varying the :math:`\gamma`
+parameter:

 .. ipython:: python
     :okexcept: